DOAJ/doaj/static_content/_apply/content/guide.md

 - DOAJ recommends the use of [Creative Commons](https://creativecommons.org/) licenses for this purpose.
 - If Creative Commons licensing is not used, similar terms and conditions should be applied.
   - Extra care must be taken to state these terms clearly.
+- It is recommended that licensing information is displayed or embedded in full text articles, but this is not required for inclusion in DOAJ.

 ---